ContainerSolutions/adobe-workshop/containers/01_docker-basics.md

     * You won't be able to detach with ^P^Q.
     * If you hit ^C, the signal will be proxied to the container.

-Remember: you can always detach by killing the Docker client (e.g. close the bash window).

 ----

 ### Checking container output

-Use docker attach if you intend to send input to the container.
+* `docker attach` - to send input to the container
-If you just want to see the output of a container, use docker logs
+* `docker logs` - to see the output of a container

 ----

 ### Restarting a container

-When a container has exited, it is in stopped state.
+When a container exits, it goes into a stopped state.
 * It can then be restarted with the start command.
 ```bash
 docker start <yourContainerID>
 ```
-The container will be restarted using the same options you launched it with.
+* The container will be restarted using the same options you launched it with.
-You can re-attach to it if you want to interact with it

 ----